void

 Světozor,14.10.1914

 Poland was in 1914 not an independent state as Polish lands had for almost 120 years been split between Austria, Germany and Russia.
-Despite the adversity Polish culture, language and nationhood rule had survived foreign rule.
+Despite the adversity, Polish culture, language and national identity had survived foreign rule.
 The background was three territorial divisions of Poland (1772, 1793, 1795), perpetrated by Russia, Prussia and Austria, by which Poland's size was progressively reduced until, after the final partition, the state ceased to exist.
 In 1918 the independent Polish state finally resurfaced, resulting from the defeat in World War I of the three powers that until then had ruled the country.

 Russian and German Poland